cbimpomg/Attendance-System-App/README.md

 ![login form](https://user-images.githubusercontent.com/118731723/223162697-a17a6578-92db-4f32-81b1-c162a84ea642.gif)

 ### Employee home page
-Once the employee is logged in, his home page would show up like that:
+Once the employee is logged in, his home page will show up like that:
 ![Untitled design (4)](https://user-images.githubusercontent.com/118731723/223157285-d7247d25-08c6-44d6-8cb8-4717e5e2f21a.gif)

 ### Emplyee profile